Rational points on hyperelliptic Atkin-Lehner quotients of modular curves and their coverings: Methods and algorithms used

 \subsection{Computation of Atkin-Lehner quotients}

 If the maximal quotient $X_0(N)^*$ has finitely many $\Q$-rational points and we know them, we can compute the $\Q$-rational points on all coverings $X_0(N)/W'(N)$ for a subgroup $W'(N)$ of $W(N)$ if we know the quotient morphism.
 In principle, one could compute the automorphism group of $X_0(N)$ over $\Q$ (or over $\F_p$ and try to lift the automorphisms) using Magma's \texttt{AutomorphismGroup} and the quotient using \texttt{CurveQuotient}.
 However, both functions turn out not to be very efficient for our values of $N$.
+Therefore we do the following:

-Assume that $X_0(N)$ is of genus $> 2$ and not hyperelliptic.
-We compute the canonical model of $X_0(N)$ in $\bbP^{g-1}$ as an intersection of quadrics by finding enough relations between monomials of degree $2$ of an integral basis of $S_2(\Gamma_0(N))$ until we get a $1$-dimensional scheme.
-(This is a well-known strategy.)
+Assume that $X_0(N)$ is of genus $g \geq 3$ and not hyperelliptic.
+We compute the canonical model of $X_0(N)$ in $\bbP^{g-1}$ as an intersection of quadrics by finding enough relations between monomials of degree $2$ of an integral basis of $S_2(\Gamma_0(N))$ until we get an irreducible $1$-dimensional scheme.
+(This is a well-known strategy, presented with more details in \cite{Galbraith_1996,BoxModels}.)
 Magma can compute the Atkin-Lehner operators as linear involutions on this basis.
 We compute the common fixed space of $\bbP^{g-1}$ by all Atkin-Lehner operators in a chosen subgroup $W'(N)$ of $W(N)$ by simultaneously diagonalizing them, so they are diagonal with entries $\pm1$ on their diagonal.
 Call this new basis $(g_i(q))_{i=1}^g$.